 The Class A Warrants have an exercise price of \$1.25 per share of Common Stock and will be exercisable for a period of five years from the date of issuance.
 The Class B Warrants were not exercisable by the Purchasers and would be exercised automatically on their expiration date by cashless exercise or expire without exercise.
-In the event that the average of our daily volume weighted average price was below \$0.75 during the Measuring Period, then the holder was entitled to receive additional shares of our Common Stock upon the exercise of the Class B Warrants on the expiration date, which was the 12th trading day after the Announcement Date.
-In the event that our average daily volume weighted average price was at or above \$0.75 during the Measuring Period, the Class B Warrants would expire unexercised.
-The Announcement Date was the earlier of (1) the date on which we announced via press release the results of the pharmacokinetic study of our TNX-102 drug formulation; or (2) June 1, 2012.
+Effective April 24, 2012, the Class B Warrants expired unexercised.